RemkoD/NavCumulativeUpdateDeployment/README.md

 Any contribution, feedback or suggestion is welcome.

 ## Support
-There is no offical support on this tool.
+There is no official support on this tool.
 Any support is voluntarily.
  * Issues on [Github]
  * [Thread on the Mibuso forum]